At the US/Mexico Border

 The Banjercito (Bank of the Army) The Bank handles the cash and credit card transactions for vehicle permits.
 The Banjercito is the most trusted agency in Mexico and will handle your transaction honestly and professionally.

 Visas Always obtain your tourist card/visa first then the vehicle permit.
 Visas may be issued for 7 days or 180 days.
 The 7-day visa is free but be aware that the vehicle permit will be co-terminus with the visa.
-A 180 day visa costs about 260 pesos ($20 at an exchange rate of 13 pesos to the dollar).
 If the immigration office stamps your passport when you enter be sure to get an exit stamp when you leave.

 A permit is required to drive beyond the Free Zone.
 The zone is described as North of Mexico Highway 2 extending west of from Agua Prieta and west of Mexico Highway 15 to the beach and from Nogales to Empalme on the South.
 The Rio Sonora is outside of this zone.
 It is possible to drive to the Rio Sonora without obtaining a permit but this is technically a violation of Mexican vehicle import rules and while we have never seen this happen, you vehicle may be impounded.